 Don’t expect that anyone will care about your ministry other than the ones whom God is calling you to minister.
 Some churches will be very supportive.
 However, some will not really care.
 And sadly some will go out of their way to demonstrate their lack of interest in the ministry God calls you.

-Your Diploma is a piece of paper.
-I remember having lunch with a former classmate about seminary.
+lunch with a former classmate about seminary.
 At some point in the conversation he picked up a napkin said “The only difference between this paper napkin and my paper diploma is that at least I can use the napkin to wipe my face.
 We both laughed.
 We must remember that this is simply a piece of paper.
 It is not the key to open many doors that you didn’t have access to before (that could happen, but probably wont)…There are hundreds of people with the same paper.

 I do not however want to leave you with a misunderstanding.
 I think seminary helped me in many valuable ways.
 The process and the road was very helpful.
 What seminary did for me is that it opened the door to interdenominational ministry as well as encouraged me to recognize the gifts that I had before attending.
 Did I need the degree to start my ministry?
 No…But would I have without the rich experiences of seminary?
 Probably not.
 I am only saying that the value of seminary is what you learn not the piece of paper.